EduardoNicacio/LLMBenchmark/deepseek-coder-v2-lite-instruct/readme.md

 ## Performance

-- Thought for: 0min1s
+- Thought for: 0.2s
-- Tokens per second: 148.78
+- Tokens per second: 148.78 / 146.11

 ## Observations

-Didn't include any parameter validation (error codes 50001, 50002, 50003) as required.
+- Didn't include any parameter validation (error codes 50001, 50002, 50003) as required.
-Used error code 50003 within the try...catch block, which should be used to validate the flag parameters (ActiveFlag, SystemDeleteFlag).
+- Used error code 50003 within the try...catch block, which should be used to validate the flag parameters (ActiveFlag, SystemDeleteFlag).
+- Didn't follow the instructions to generate production-ready C# code.
+Here's the message this model provided at the end of the task:

+    ```txt
+    This setup provides a comprehensive example of how to structure a full-stack .NET application based on the provided SQL table definition, following best practices and including necessary validation and testing.
+Adjust namespaces and paths according to your project's actual structure.
+    ```